profileMB/FullStack_JS-Express-Postgres/README.md

 - Run `yarn install` to install all the dependencies.

 #### Database setup
-- Copy the SQL file 'tickets_DB' located in the 'database' directory.
+- In the 'database' directory, you will find two versions of the database, one 'raw' and one 'modified'.
+- The demo site retrieves its data from the 'modified' version via an externalized backend server.
+To avoid any issues related to timezone offsets, adjustments have been made to the 'date' column on this version.
-- Import this SQL file and execute it using your preferred PostgreSQL tool to create the database structure.
+- You can import this SQL file into your preferred PostgreSQL tool to have a database configured for the proper execution of this project's code.

 #### Configure the environment variables
 - Duplicate the '.env.example' file and rename the copy to '.env'.